House-of-IoT/.github/profile/README.md

 different types of devices that could come in handy in automating your home/life.

 Every device in the recipe-book have custom peer reviewed tutorials for setting up the hardware and the software to run the system/device properly.
-If you don't see a device that you would like added to the book you could directly reach out for assistance in creation.